 Phillip’s publications include Sweetened in Coals (Ginninderra Press, 2014), Borroloola Class (IPSI, 2018), Fume (UWAP, 2018) and (as editor) Diwurruwurru: Poetry from the Gulf of Carpentaria (Blank Rune Press, 2015).
 His poetry, reviews and essays can also be found in such spaces as: The Blue Nib, Cordite Poetry Review, Plumwood Mountain and Best Australian Poems.
 Phillip’s forthcoming collection, to be published by Recent Work Press in September 2021, is Cactus.

-Jillian and Phillip are passionate members of the Western Bulldogs (AFL) Football Club, foundation members of the Doggies’ AFL (Women’s) side, and members of Bulldogs Pride.
+Phillip is a passionate member of the Western Bulldogs (AFL) Football Club, foundation member of the Doggies’ AFL (Women’s) side, and member of Bulldogs Pride.